Columbia protester arrest ignites free speech tug-of-war

 Whether Mr. Khalil was involved in the post is unknown.
 A law firm representing him did not respond to a request for clarification.

-Federal immigration officials arrested Mr. Khalil at his university housing apartment on Saturday, according to a court document.
+Federal immigration officials arrested Mr. Khalil at his university housing Saturday, according to a court document.
 They first told him his detention was due to his student visa having been revoked by the State Department, according to the filing.
-But after they were shown documentation that he was a lawful permanent resident, the agents allegedly arrested him anyway, saying that his green card had also been revoked.
+But after they were shown documentation that he was a lawful permanent resident, the agents arrested him anyway, saying that his green card had also been revoked, the document said.

-Mr. Khahil was transferred from New York to Immigration and Customs Enforcement custody in Louisiana.
-In a statement through a lawyer, the activist’s pregnant wife, a U.S. citizen, asked the public for support: “I need your help to bring Mahmoud home,’’ she said.
+Mr. Khahil was transferred from New York to Immigration and Customs Enforcement (ICE) custody in Louisiana.
+In a statement through a lawyer, the activist’s pregnant wife, a U.S. citizen, asked the public for support: “I need your help to bring Mahmoud home,” she said.

-On March 9, Mr. Khalil’s counsel filed a habeas petition – claiming his detention is unlawful – in federal court.
+On Sunday, Mr. Khalil’s counsel filed a habeas petition – claiming his detention is unlawful – in federal court.
 Judge Jesse Furman temporarily barred the government from deporting Mr. Khalil pending further proceedings in the Southern District of New York.
-In court Wednesday, counsel for the government said they wanted to move the case out of New York.
-Mr. Khalil’s legal team said they haven’t been able to reach their client since his transfer to Louisiana over the weekend.
+In court Wednesday, counsel for the government said it wanted to move the case out of New York.
+Mr. Khalil’s legal team said it hasn’t been able to reach its client since his transfer to Louisiana over the weekend.

-Immigrants, including green card holders, can be deported for a variety of reasons.
+Immigrants, including green-card holders, can be deported for a variety of reasons.
 It does not appear that the government has filed any criminal charges against Mr. Khalil.
 He has not been accused of contacting Hamas.

 However, the government appears to be relying on a part of immigration law that permits certain input from the secretary of state.
 An immigrant can be deported if the secretary determines that they “would have potentially serious adverse foreign policy consequences” for the country.
 (The secretary of state then notifies the Department of Homeland Security, which can initiate deportation charges.)

-A spokesperson for the State Department referred to that part of immigration law, without elaboration, in response to questions from the Monitor about Mr. Khalil’s case and visa-revocation plans.
-The day after the arrest, Secretary Marco Rubio said on X: “We will be revoking the visas and/or green cards of Hamas supporters in America so they can be deported.”
+A spokesperson for the State Department referred to that part of immigration law, without elaboration, in response to questions from the Monitor about Mr. Khalil’s case and visa revocation plans.
+The day after the arrest, Secretary Marco Rubio said on the social platform X, “We will be revoking the visas and/or green cards of Hamas supporters in America so they can be deported.”

-White House Press Secretary Karoline Leavitt has accused Mr. Khalil of organizing “group protests that not only disrupted college campus classes and harassed Jewish-American students and made them feel unsafe on their own college campus.”
+White House press secretary Karoline Leavitt has accused Mr. Khalil of organizing “group protests that not only disrupted college campus classes and harassed Jewish American students [but also] made them feel unsafe on their own college campus.”

-Mr. Khalil has an initial immigration court date is in Louisiana on March 27, according to his notice to appear, which he refused to sign.
+Mr. Khalil has an initial immigration court date in Louisiana on March 27, according to his notice to appear, which he refused to sign.
 His is now among the more than 3.7 million pending cases in immigration court.

 A matter of dissent